with alicia gould

 Welcome & Preassignment

 Reading: Understanding Newborns and Light.
 We all start somewhere, right?
 Take a look at Alicia’s newborn journey, as well as those of the inspiring Featured Artists.
 This week will set the stage for learning how to soothe babies to sleep and finding the most flattering light.
+Videos include setting up for a newborn session using one strobe and soft box and Alicia walking through several rooms in her home showing where she would set up and why.

 Assignment: See how different angles, locations, and times of the day affect your lighting.

 Reading: Newborn Posing Workflow.
 This week you’ll get several videos that show different poses, workflows, and soothing techniques.
-14 final client galleries will help you visualize my sessions.
+14 final client galleries will help you visualize Alicia’s sessions.
 Bonus material includes 10 editing videos including Photoshop, Lightroom and Elements.
 The majority of the videos use ACR + Photoshop.
 Learn how to speed up your workflow and create composite images.

 Assignment: Getting variety with each pose.